 Yes.
-However whatever the police do has to be reasonable.
+Whatever the police do has to be reasonable.
 They are not there to punish people.
 They are there to ensure public safety and that law and order are not breached.
 So the rule is that the police must only use force as a last resort in controlling a crowd.
 If it must be used at all, it must be minimal, proportionate to the situation and discontinued at the earliest possible moment.
-In fact, only an executive magistrate, or an officer in charge of a police station, or in the absence of the officer in charge, a police officer not below the rank of Sub-Inspector, can give the order to use force in these circumstances.
+In fact, the police cannot use any force without the executive magistrate okaying it.
+The magistrate has to be present and give the order to use force.
+Then the police will decide how much force is needed.